ThorKampOpstrup/Project-in-Artificial-Intelligence-gym-challenge-/README.md

 Insert files from SB3_modified_files into your corresponding SB3 installation.

 ## File and Folder Content Description
 Examine plotter/plots/README.md for a plots of all findings.
-Read report.pdf for a more detailed description of the project.
-TODO: add link to report.pdf????????????????????????????????

 ### Python Scripts
 - **main.py**: